Sanjak of Smederevo: 15th–17th century

+During the Great Turkish War (1683–1699), Habsburg forces took Belgrade in 1688, and seized much of the Sanjak of Smederevo, thus creating the Habsburg-occupied Serbia, but already in 1690 the Ottomans re-captured Belgrade and also reconquered the rest of the Smederevo sanjak.

 18th century

-The Sanjak was occupied by the Habsburg monarchy as the Kingdom of Serbia (1718–39), however, with the Treaty of Belgrade, the area was ceded to the Ottoman Empire.
-Belgrade, the center of the region while under Austrian rule, was neglected under the Ottomans and Smederevo (Semendire) was the administrative center.
-Nevertheless, Belgrade eventually became the seat of a pasha with the title of vizier and the Sanjak began to be referred to as the Pashaluk of Belgrade, although it was still called the Sanjak of Smederevo in official documents.
+In 1717, the Sanjak was again occupied by Austria, to which it was ceded in 1718 following the Treaty of Požarevac.
+The Sanjak of Smederevo remained under Austrian rule for 20 years, as the Kingdom of Serbia, until it was reconquered by the Ottomans following the Austro-Turkish War (1737–1739) and the Treaty of Belgrade.
+Belgrade, the center of the region while under Austrian rule, became neglected under the Ottomans whereas Smederevo (Semendire) regained its former role as an administrative center.
+Nevertheless, Belgrade eventually became the seat of a pasha with the title of vizier.

 In 1788, Koča's frontier rebellion saw eastern Šumadija occupied by Austrian Serbian freikorps and hajduks.
-From 1788–91, Belgrade was again under Austrian rule after Koča's rebellion.
+From 1788 to 1791, Belgrade was again under Austrian rule after Koča's rebellion.
 The Siege of Belgrade from 15 September to 8 October 1789, a Habsburg Austrian force besieged the fortress of Belgrade.
 The Austrians held the city until 1791 when it handed Belgrade back to the Ottomans according to the terms of the Treaty of Sistova.

 In 1793 and 1796 Sultan Selim III proclaimed firmans which gave more rights to Serbs.
 Among other things, taxes were to be collected by the obor-knez (dukes); freedom of trade and religion were granted and there was peace.
 Selim III also decreed that some unpopular janissaries were to leave the Belgrade Pashaluk as he saw them as a threat to the central authority of Hadji Mustafa Pasha.
 Many of those janissaries were employed by or found refuge with Osman Pazvantoğlu, a renegade opponent of Sultan Selim III in the Sanjak of Vidin.
 Fearing the dissolution of the Janissary command in the Sanjak of Smederevo, Osman Pazvantoğlu launched a series of raids against Serbians without the permission of Sultan Selim III, causing much volatility and fear in the region.
 Pazvantoğlu was defeated in 1793 by the Serbs at the Battle of Kolari.